TanksOP/2DCPPDungeonGame/README.md

 Features:
 * the abbility to carry 2 weapns and switch between them
-* can pick up new weopns throughout the dungun and swap them with current ones
+* can pick up new weopns throughout the game and swap them with current ones
+* stackable powerups collect over time
-* hidden roomz - walk through certain walls to find them
+*  Maybe hidden rooms - walk through certain walls to find them
-* minimap to show what room you are in
+* Maybe minimap to show what room you are in

 ## Dependencies
 * SDL library